awsdocs/aws-systems-manager-user-guide/doc_source/sysman-patch-group-tagging.md

 # Working with patch groups<a name="sysman-patch-group-tagging"></a>

 To help you organize your patching efforts, we recommend that you add managed nodes to patch groups by using tags\.
-Patch groups require use of the tag key **Patch Group**\.
-You can specify any tag value, but the tag key must be **Patch Group**\.
+Patch groups require use of the tag key `Patch Group` or `PatchGroup`\. `PatchGroup` \(without a space\) is required if you have [allowed tags in EC2 instance metadata](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/Using_Tags.html#allow-access-to-tags-in-IMDS)\.
+You can specify any tag value, but the tag key must be `Patch Group` or `PatchGroup`\.
 For more information about patch groups, see [About patch groups](sysman-patch-patchgroups.md)\.

 After you group your managed nodes using tags, you add the patch group value to a patch baseline\.
 By registering the patch group with a patch baseline, you ensure that the correct patches are installed during the patching operation\.